 - 1 teaspoon cocoa powder

 The directions couldn't be easier; this is a quick recipe to whip up, too.
-Simply make a slurry or paste out of the cocoa powder and heavy cream so that your cocoa doesn't get lumpy in the rest of the liquid, then add the rest of the ingredients.
+Simply make a slurry or paste out of the cocoa powder and heavy cream so that your cocoa doesn't get lumpy in the rest of the liquid by whisking it together, then add the rest of the ingredients.
 Whisk well until combined.
-Total time to drink goodness is about five minutes.
+The total time to drink goodness is about five minutes.

 Once you have your homemade Irish cream liqueur, you've got even more options.
 Buy some small containers, fill them, and give them out to friends and family as the perfect gift!